 - Choose an area free of strong-smelling substances and hazardous chemicals.
 This can be an issue if you are planning to store food in a garage or garden shed.

 - Plan to check your produce regularly in order to remove spoiling pieces from the bag, basket, or box it is stored in.

 - Choose a location that is cool, but frost free.
-Vegetables that have been frozen and thawed in storage will spoil all of your lovely food.
+Vegetables that have been frozen and thawed in storage will spoil.